Mildew Stain Removal - Cleaning Mildew From Surfaces

 Bathrooms and anywhere else damp are excellent locations in your home for mildew growth.

-Check out these tips for removing bathroom mildew for ideas on mildew stain removal from your bathroom.
+Check out these tips for removing bathroom mildew for cleaning mildew in your bathroom.

-You can also try this homemade mildew cleaner recipe for use on hard surfaces such as plastic and tile.
+You can also try these homemade mildew cleaner recipes for use on hard surfaces such as plastic and tile.

 Finally, mold and mildew can build up in your washing machine which can contribute to it having that funny "washing machine smell."
-Check out this video with tips for getting rid of washing machine smell, including how to clean various parts of your washing machine most likely to get a buildup of mold and mildew.
+In addition, here's my article on how to clean your washing machine to get this smell out!

-Do you have your own tip for cleaning mildew or removing mildew stains?
-If so, submit your stain removal mildew tip here.
+Do you have your own tip for cleaning or removing mildew stains?
+If so, submit your stain removal tip here, or read other tips and ideas already submitted for fabrics and fibers.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.